craigsdennis/slicey-game-durable-objects/README.md

 # Slicey

-This was a Hack Week project to produce a live event educational tool for Durable Objects that is loosely based on Fruit Ninja.
+This was for a [Cloudflare](https://x.com/CloudflareDevs) Hack Week project to produce an educational game that we could use at [live events](https://meet-us.pages.dev) to help describe [Durable Objects](https://developers.cloudflare.com/durable-objects).
+It started as an attempt to build Fruit Ninja.

-It uses your phone for a controller.
+It uses your phone for a controller, which is something I've always wanted.
+This was 100% built with OpenAI GPT4o + Canvas.
+I went into this not knowing how to build something like this, so AI really opened things up for me.
+All I knew was the word tween.

+AI even generated this Mermaid diagram:

 ```mermaid
 sequenceDiagram